Ineffective assistance of counsel: The Cronic Doctrine

-The Cuyler Doctrine
+The Cuyler test

-Attorneys may have also been ineffective if they had a conflict of interest that was “inherently prejudicial.”
-Such claims arise under the Cuyler doctrine, which makes prejudice somewhat easier to demonstrate than ordinary Strickland claims.
-Attorneys may be conflicted when they are simultaneously representing multiple people with potentially adverse interests, previously represented clients who shared confidential information that may now be relevant to the current client’s interests, have a personal or financial interest adverse to the client, or are part of a firm or organization that may have interests adverse to a client.
-Defendants may prevail on a Cuyler claim by showing that an actual conflict existed and that the conflict had an “adverse effect” on the defendant during trial, even if there would not have been a reasonable probability the outcome would have differed.
+Attorneys may have also been ineffective if they had a conflict of interest that was "inherently prejudicial."
+Such claims arise under the Cuyler test, which makes prejudice somewhat easier to demonstrate than ordinary Strickland claims.
+Attorneys may be conflicted when they are simultaneously representing multiple people with potentially adverse interests, previously represented clients who shared confidential information that may now be relevant to the current client's interests, have a personal or financial interest adverse to the client, or are part of a firm or organization that may have interests adverse to a client.
+Defendants may prevail on a Cuyler claim by showing that an actual conflict existed and that the conflict had an "adverse effect" on the defendant during trial, even if there would not have been a reasonable probability the outcome would have differed.

-The McCoy Doctrine
+The McCoy doctrine

-A defendant may also not have to demonstrate prejudice if the attorney made a key decision about the case against the client’s wishes, including whether to plead guilty (McCoy v.
+A defendant may also not have to demonstrate prejudice if the attorney made a key decision about the case against the client's wishes, including whether to plead guilty (McCoy v.
 Louisiana), whether to waive the right to a jury trial, whether to forgo an appeal, or whether the defendant wanted to testify on their own behalf.

-Guilty Pleas
+Guilty pleas

 Ineffectiveness claims can be brought by defendants who pled guilty to a plea deal and did so following the bad advice of counsel.
-Such claims typically arise when the defendant’s lawyer fails to inform their client about the “collateral” consequences of their guilty plea.
+Such claims typically arise when the defendant's lawyer fails to inform their client about the "collateral" consequences of their guilty plea.
 Collateral consequences include the loss of the ability to vote, ineligibility for professional licensure, loss of public benefits eligibility, and immigration consequences.
 The Supreme Court recognized the last in Padilla v.
 Kentucky, when it reversed the conviction of a defendant who had been incorrectly advised by this lawyer that a guilty plea would have no immigration consequences (instead, he was slated for deportation).
 Some other courts, like the Georgia Supreme Court, have held counsel to be ineffective when it fails to advise the defendant of the fact that the sentence would be ineligible for parole.
-To satisfy the prejudice prong of Strickland, a defendant who accepted a guilty plea must show that, but for the counsel’s errors, there would have been a “reasonable probability” that the defendant would have rejected it and gone to trial instead.
+To satisfy the prejudice prong of Strickland, a defendant who accepted a guilty plea must show that, but for the counsel's errors, there would have been a "reasonable probability" that the defendant would have rejected it and gone to trial instead.
 Ineffective assistance of counsel may also be a ground for voiding a waiver of the right to appeal that a defendant may have signed as part of a plea agreement with prosecutors.

-Forgone Plea Deals
+Forgone plea deals

 Likewise, in Missouri v.
 Frye, the Supreme Court ruled that a defendant can claim ineffective assistance of counsel if they reject a plea deal that, but for bad advice of counsel, would have otherwise been accepted, maintained by the prosecutor, and accepted by the judge.